yash-sharma1/docs-site/docs/api-reference/dex-api/ws-connection.md

 - Combined streams are accessed at **/stream?streams=\<streamName1\>/\<streamName2\>/\<streamName3\>**
 - Ex: to establish a connection

+> please note all the example code are in Javascript.

 ```javascript
   // for personal streams, ex: Account & Orders
   const accountAndOrdersFeeds = new WebSocket("ws://localhost:3333/ws/<USER_ADDRESS>");